 - The issuing bank funds the card brand.

 - The processor/acquirer settles the funds to the merchant’s bank minus a “discount rate,” which is the transaction fee for the processor’s services.

 - On the cardholder’s end, unlike a typical debit bank account, the cardholder does not receive the debit right away.
 With credit card transactions, the cardholder’s account will post the transaction, however, they will be billed from their credit card company with their end-of-the-month statement, where they must pay back these borrowed funds promptly to avoid fees.

 Do I Need a Payment Processor?

 Unless you accept only cash or check, you will need a payment processor.
 Most merchants today accept credit and debit cards.
-And if you’re looking at being a competitive merchant in your industry, it is in your best interest to do so as well.
+And if you’re looking at being a competitive merchant in your industry, it is in your best interest to implement cashless payments as well.